nashdean/dirmap/README.md

 ```
 .git/
 ```
-This file can be overriden by specifiying your own *.mapping-ignore* file (named anything you want) using the flag specified earlier `--ignore_file /path/to/.mapping-ignore`.
+This file can be overridden by specifying your own *.mapping-ignore* file (named anything you want) using the flag specified earlier `--ignore_file /path/to/.mapping-ignore`.

 ### Disable .gitignore Integration